Unless you have been exposed to Medicare before,

-When you reach the age of 65, or another qualifying event such as a disability, you are automatically enrolled into Parts A & B.
+When you reach the age of 65, or other qualifying event such as a disability, you are automatically enrolled in Parts A & B.

 It is not necessary to know about the 4 parts of Medicare other than they are the Hospital “A” and Medical Coverage ” B“.
 You have no control over them.
 The separation is for the provider to properly bill Medicare or your insurance company.